 Identity Theft in Australia

 The Australian Centre for Policing Research reports the costs of id theft to the people to be at $3 billion every year.
-25 % reported frauds in Australia involve assuming a false id.
+25% of reported frauds in Australia involve assuming a false ID.
 A report of birth certificates revealed that 13% of the sample led to false or erroneous information.
 A very common approach to acquiring information to create a new identity in Australia is actually the use of “identity kits,” easy to purchase of such high quality that it’s easy to fool people.
 Banking institutions report that a loss of revenue of around 25 million dollars has taken place as a result of identity theft.
 In 2017 it was determined that around two million Australians have had their private information stolen and used fraudulently.

 Identity Theft in Canada